equinor/TimeSeriesAnalysis/readme.md

 # TimeSeriesAnalysis
-*TimeSeriesAnalysis* is a class library that allows you to work .NET efficiently with time-series that may include *transients* or *dynamics*.
+*TimeSeriesAnalysis* is a class library that allows you to work efficiently with time-series in .NET that may include *transients* or *dynamics*, including identification of dynamic models, dynamic simulation, filtering and PID-control.
+The aim of the library is to support mining of time-series data for advanced analytics.

 ## Why?
 Because the final product of many enterprise time-series applications(like control algorithms or dynamic simulators) is *required* to be implemented in .NET, why not create a toolbox streamline such development as much possible?
 With good tooling, it may even be possible to *start* early research/prototyping/data analysis directly in .NET, removing the need to port code later.